utiasASRL/cpo/README.md

 When the data has finished, use `tmux kill-session` to exit.
 You can then run `ros2 run cpo_analysis plot_file` to see the results of the CPO estimates compared to the RTK ground truth.
+A quick video of this demo can be seen [here](https://youtu.be/4nlUpjzyal8).

 ### Receiver Setup